This post contains an affiliate link.

 Jody lives on a ranch in the Salinas Valley of California with his parents and Billy, a ranch hand.
 Jody’s father is a controlling dictator, but Billy connects with Jody in a way that his father cannot.
 When Jody wants a pony, Billy does all he can to ensure that he gets one.

+As I was browsing my parents’ bookshelf the other day, I came across a 1945 copy of this book.
+So cool!
 For some reason, I did not think critically about the story before starting.
 This will be a fun story about a pony, right?
 I forgot to take into account that John Steinbeck was the author!!
 No, no, no–this did not turn into a cute and heartwarming pony story.
 Stupid me for even thinking that it would.

 If you’re familiar with Steinbeck’s other works, you’ll know that he tells sad, often depressing stories.
 Life is hard in his books and this one is no different.
 Jody, the main character, has some real set-backs in his childhood.
 As the reader, you have to read between the lines to see how he’s coping with those challenges and how they ultimately affect him.